Managing SVG and FCM files

 You will need to know if your PC is 32-bit or a 64-bit operating system before you start.
 I am including a link to the best site I could locate that provides more information and steps you through installing the extension.
 A lot of sites link to older versions of the extension so be careful of the version you choose too.

-The website is called Tech Junkie, the post is How to Enable Thumbnail Previews of SVG Files in Windows 10 and the software is developed by Dotz Software.
+The website with more information about the extension is called Tech Junkie, the post is How to Enable Thumbnail Previews of SVG Files in Windows 10 and the software is developed by Dotz Software.

 Again, I will caution you to make sure you are comfortable with the installation.

 This site has some useful software and while the actual site looks a little ordinary, I have received a lot of positive feedback about it.

 Created by Ian Wadsworth it has software that can be used to view FCM Thumbnails.
 Viewing the thumbnails makes it so much easier to choose the right file for your next project.